 - Dark green hydrangeas

-- Windows turned picture frames (DIY project) – these are similar
+- Windows turned picture frames (DIY project) or these are similar

-You can see our blue and copper Christmas tablescape in this blog post.
+You can see our blue and copper Christmas tablescape here.
 I just can’t stop decorating the table!

-Hop over to the other bloggers’ tablescapes and centerpieces for even more pretty table inspiration!
+Hop over to the other bloggers’ tablescapes and centerpieces for more pretty table inspiration!